Switzerland in the Eurovision Song Contest 1994: Internal selection

 Sixteen jurors were present, which were split under four different age groups.
 The voting process of the internal selection was the same as the televised national finals; three regional votes (represented by half of the jurors) and a press and expert vote (represented by the other half).
-The details regarding the submissions are unknown.
+The details regarding the submissions and shortlisted songs are unknown.

 On 11 January, it was announced that the song "Sto pregando", written by Giuseppe Scaramello and sung by Duilio was selected.
-The details on the other shortlisted acts are unknown.